very-cool-name/blog-from-scratch/README.md

 }
 ```

-When compiled this code will give a long long error message boiling down to:
+When compiled this code will give a long long error message boiling down to.

 ```
 error: too few template arguments for class template 'TypeAtIdxImpl'
     using type = TypeAtIdxImpl<Idx, CurIdx + 1, Types...>;
 ```

 That's because compiler doesn't know when to stop recursion.
 For example for `Variant` with just one element compiler will generate following function `destroy`:

 ```cpp